909044055/EMQ/README.md

 # EMQ
-use M2Mqtt to connect emqtt broker
+use M2Mqtt library to connect emqtt broker